Composer-contemporary pianist Jim Brickman releases

 plus 2 new artist tracks (by Kimberley Locke and Wayne Brady).

 Actor-songwriter Clifton Davis is born in Chicago, Illinois.
-His Disney credits include
+His Disney credits include the 2001

 Actress Susan Sarandon, the voice of the Spider in the 1996 James and the